 I have represented Domestic Violence (DV) victims in these cases with success.
 I have had cases in Boulder and Longmont dismissed through these efforts,

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Golden, Colorado, and the surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

 If a loved one has been charged with domestic violence and you want the charges dropped an experienced Denver victim representation attorney is essential.
-Get in touch with experienced Denver victim representation attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (720) 821-1001.
+Get in touch with experienced Denver victim representation attorney Jason Savela by filling out our online contact form or by calling (720) 821-1001.